soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/use-explorer-in-security-and-compliance.md

 ## Review email messages reported by users

-Suppose you want to see email messages that users in your organization have reported as Junk, Not Junk, or Phishing.
+Suppose you want to see email messages that users in your organization have reported as Junk, Not Junk, or Phishing by using the [Report Message add-in for Outlook and Outlook on the web](enable-the-report-message-add-in.md).
 To do this, use the [Email > User-reported](threat-explorer-views.md#email--user-reported) view of Explorer.

 1. In the Office 365 Security & Compliance Center ([https://protection.office.com](https://protection.office.com)), choose **Threat management** > **Explorer**.
 2. In the **View** menu, choose **Email** > **User-reported**.<br/>![View menu for Explorer](media/ExplorerViewMenuEmailUserReported.png)<br/>